“Everything in the world began with a yes.”

 Paige Sweet, PhD, LP

-Prior to becoming a psychoanalyst, I studied comparative literature and held academic positions in the US, Brazil, and South Africa.
+Prior to becoming a psychoanalyst, I studied comparative literature and undertook teaching and research at universities in the US, Brazil, and South Africa.

-In addition to my clinical practice, I am Associate Faculty at the Brooklyn Institute for Social Research.
-I’m also a writer and my work appears in Parallax, ARIEL, The New Inquiry, and other places.
-I was awarded the 2023 Symonds Prize for my essay, “Mask Up” which was published in Studies in Gender and Sexuality.
-My hybrid essay, “An Apprenticeship in Not Knowing,” will be published in Autotheory and Its Others in 2026.
+In addition to my clinical practice, I am Associate Faculty at the Brooklyn Institute for Social Research and former Adjunct Professor at the Bard Prison Initiative.
+My writing appears in Parallax, ARIEL, The New Inquiry, and other places.
+In 2023 I was awarded the Symonds Prize for my essay, “Mask Up” which was published in Studies in Gender and Sexuality.
+My essay, “An Apprenticeship in Not Knowing,” will be published in Autotheory and Its Others (Punctum Press 2026).
 The short piece I wrote for the The Ersatz Experience, “On Copies,” also shows my longstanding interest in experimentation and personal-theoretical writing.

-Julia Kristeva describes psychoanalysis as “an apprenticeship… in living beyond despair,” which prompts me to think about how I can help people gain new insights about themselves to move beyond the places where they feel stuck.
-I bring this spirit of transformative potential to my work as an analyst.
+Julia Kristeva describes psychoanalysis as “an apprenticeship… in living beyond despair,” which prompts me to think about how the work of analysis is one that brings people to new insights about themselves and moves us beyond the places where we feel stuck.
+This is the transformative potential of psychoanalysis at its best.